Chevron Corporation (CVX): A Technical Analysis

-Chevron Corporation (NYSE: CVX) has a higher price-to-earnings ratio of 9.09x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.16.
-Analysts have mixed views on the stock, with 10 analysts rating it as a “buy,” 1 as “overweight,” 16 as “hold,” and 1 as “sell.”
+Chevron Corporation (NYSE: CVX) has a higher price-to-earnings ratio of 8.59x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.16.

-The average price point forecasted by analysts for Chevron Corporation (CVX) is $190.42, which is $25.94 above the current market price.
 The public float for CVX is 1.88B, and currently, short sellers hold a 0.87% ratio of that float.
-The average trading volume of CVX on April 27, 2023 was 8.70M shares.
+The average trading volume of CVX on May 04, 2023 was 8.14M shares.

 Sponsored